-1.3 Lateral Entry Admission
+1.2 Lateral Entry Admission

-Candidates who possess Diploma in Engineering / Technology (10+3 or 10+2+2) awarded by the Directorate of Technical Education, Tamil Nadu or its equivalent and candidates who possess a Bachelor Degree in Science (10+2+3) with Mathematics as one of the subjects, awarded by any University or its equivalent are eligible to apply for admission to the third semester of B. E./B. Tech..
-Such candidates shall undergo two additional engineering subjects in the 3rd and 4th semester as prescribed by the University.
+Candidates who possess Diploma in Engineering / Technology (10+3 or 10+2+2) awarded by the Directorate of Technical Education with passed minimum THREE years / TWO years (Lateral Entry) Diploma examination with at least 45% marks (40% marks in case of candidates belonging to reserved category) in ANY branch of Engineering and Technology are eligible to apply for admission to the third semester of B.E. / B.Tech..
+Such candidates shall undergo two additional engineering subjects in the 3^{rd} and 4^{th} semester as prescribed by the University.